interledger/rafiki/localenv/README.md

 The following should be run from the root of the project.

 ```
-// If you have spun up this environment before then run
+// If you have spun up the environment before, remember to first tear down and remove volumes!
-pnpm localenv:stop && pnpm localenv:dbvolumes:remove

-// Start the local environment
+// start the local environment
-pnpm localenv:start
+pnpm localenv:compose up

-// tear down
+// tear down and remove volumes
-pnpm localenv:stop

-// delete database volumes (containers must be removed first with e.g. pnpm localenv:stop)
-pnpm localenv:dbvolumes:remove
+pnpm localenv:compose down --volumes
 ```

-If you want to use Postgres as the accounting database instead of TigerBeetle, you can append `psql` to the `localenv:` commands:
+If you want to use Postgres as the accounting database instead of TigerBeetle, you can use the `psql` variant of the `localenv:` commands:

 ```
-pnpm localenv:psql:start
-pnpm localenv:psql:stop
+pnpm localenv:compose:psql up
-pnpm localenv:psql:dbvolumes:remove
+pnpm localenv:compose:psql down --volumes
 ```

 The local environment consists of a primary Rafiki instance and a secondary Rafiki instance, each with its own docker compose files ([Cloud Nine Wallet](./cloud-nine-wallet/docker-compose.yml), [Happy Life Bank](./happy-life-bank/docker-compose.yml)).
-The primary Cloud Nine Wallet docker compose file (`./cloud-nine-wallet/docker-compose.yml`) includes the main Rafiki services `backend` and `auth`, as well as the required data stores tigerbeetle (if enabled), redis, and postgres, so it can be run on its own.
+The primary Cloud Nine Wallet docker compose file (`./cloud-nine-wallet/docker-compose.yml`) includes the main Rafiki services `xxx-backend` and `xxx-auth`, as well as the required data stores tigerbeetle (if enabled), redis, and postgres, so it can be run on its own.
 Furthermore, both include the `local-signature-utils` signature generation app for Postman.
 The secondary Happy Life Bank docker compose file (`./happy-life-bank/docker-compose.yml`) includes only the Rafiki services, not the data stores.
 It uses the data stores created by the primary Rafiki instance so it can't be run by itself.
-The `pnpm localenv:start` command starts both the primary instance and the secondary.
+The `pnpm localenv:compose up` command starts both the primary instance and the secondary.

 ### Shutting down

 ```
 // tear down
-pnpm localenv:stop
+pnpm localenv:compose down

-// delete database volumes (containers must be removed first with e.g. pnpm localenv:stop)
+// tear down and delete database volumes
-pnpm localenv:dbvolumes:remove
+pnpm localenv:compose down --volumes
 ```

 ### Usage